Miami-Dade County, Florida: Economy

-Several defunct airlines, including Airlift International, Arrow Air, National Airlines, and Rich International Airways, were headquartered on or near the airport property.
+Several defunct airlines, including Airlift International, Arrow Air, Gulfstream International Airlines, National Airlines, and Rich International Airways, were headquartered on or near the airport property.

 After Frank Borman became president of Eastern Airlines in 1975, he moved Eastern's headquarters from Rockefeller Center in Midtown Manhattan, New York City to an unincorporated area in Miami-Dade County Around 1991 the Miami-Dade County lost a few corporations, including Eastern Airlines, which folded in 1991.

 At one time the cruise line ResidenSea had its headquarters in an unincorporated area in the county.

 Top private employers

 According to Miami's Beacon Council, the top private employers in 2014 in Miami-Dade were:

 Top government employers

 According to Miami's Beacon Council, the top government employers in 2014 in the county were:

 Agriculture

 Most of the state's summer okra (Abelmoschus esculentus) is grown here, totalling 1,000 to 1,500 acre over the whole year.
 It is grown as a "scavenger crop", one grown to scavenge the benefits of residual fumigant and fertilizer.
-The most problematic pest is the Melon Thrips (Thrips palmi) but aphids are also significant.
-Although the Silverleaf Whitefly (Sweet Potato Whitefly, Bemisia tabaci) reproduces in large numbers on this crop, the plant is not seriously harmed and the feeding damage is quickly repaired.
-This does still leave okra as a problematic refuge from which SLW will migrate, to nearby tomato, bean, and ornamentals.
+The most problematic pest is the melon thrips (Thrips palmi) but aphids are also significant.
+Although the silverleaf whitefly (sweet potato whitefly, Bemisia tabaci) reproduces in large numbers on this crop, the plant is not seriously harmed and the feeding damage is quickly repaired.
+This does still leave okra as a problematic refuge from which the whitefly will migrate, to nearby tomato, bean, and ornamentals.
 The University of Florida provides a production handbook which recommends disease management and weed management practices.

 Methyl bromide (MB) has been phased out and Telone products – fumigants – are heavily regulated here.
-M-D much more heavily regulates Telone than the rest of the state does.
-Therefore the best MB alternatives here are either metam sodium or metam potassium, both combined with chloropicrin.
+Miami-Dade County heavily regulates Telone more than the rest of the state does.
+Therefore, the best MB alternatives here are either metam sodium or metam potassium, both combined with chloropicrin.

-M-D has some of the lowest Cry 1F resistance in the country.
-Despite its high volume of cargo traffic with Puerto Rico and earlier speculation, none of PR's extreme Cry1F-r genetics seems to have spread to this area.
-Southern Florida in general has the lowest in the country (including PR).
+Miami-Dade has some of the lowest Cry 1F resistance in the country.
+Despite its high volume of cargo traffic with Puerto Rico and earlier speculation, none of Puerto Rico's extreme Cry1F-r genetics seems to have spread to this area.
+Southern Florida in general has the lowest in the country (including Puerto Rico).

-The state's first invasion of the Peach Fruit Fly (Bactrocera zonata) began here.
-An adult male PFF was found on November 10th, 2010 on a guava tree (Psidium guajava).
+The state's first invasion of the peach fruit fly (Bactrocera zonata) began here.
+An adult male fly was found on November 10, 2010, on a guava tree (Psidium guajava).
 The state responded by trapping an 81 sqmi are around the site.

-The Little Fire Ant (Wasmannia auropunctata) is an invasive agricultural pest here.
+The little fire ant (Wasmannia auropunctata) is an invasive agricultural pest here.
 In fact the first recorded invasion of the state was in 1924 in Coconut Grove (which was then near Miami and has since been incorporated into the city).

-M-D has the largest greenhousing/nursery industry in the state, but on the other hand produces very little of its own livestock.
+Miami-Dade County has the largest greenhousing/nursery industry in the state, but on the other hand produces very little of its own livestock.